Siemens warns of weakening industrial demand

 For the full year through September, it sees profit declining to between 4.5 billion euros and 5.0 billion.

-That compares with 5.18 billion last year, due to about 1 billion of costs from its savings program and the impact of a change in accounting standards.
+That compares with 5.18 billion last year, due to about 1 billion of costs from a 6-billion-euro savings programme announced late last year and the impact of a change in accounting standards.

+Munich-based Siemens has come under pressure to cut costs and focus on its most profitable businesses to close a gap with rivals such as ABB ABBN.VX and General Electric (GE.N).

+It is divesting its solar and water businesses and plans to spin off lighting unit Osram this year, while adding a rail business it bought from Invesnsys ISYS.L as well as industrial software companies such as Belgium's LMS International.